 Under ‘What you need to apply’ there is a list of the documents you’ll need before you apply for Universal Credit.

-If you’re coming from Employment and Support Allowance (ESA), you won’t need another Work Capability Assessment (WCA) unless you have a change in your health or health condition.
+If you’re moving over to Universal Credit from Income-related Employment and Support Allowance (ESA), you won’t need another Work Capability Assessment as long as:

 How long it takes to apply for Universal Credit